 Friendly Welcome Letter to Tenant from Landlord

-A Tenant Welcome Letter serves as a formal greeting and is designed to provide useful information that will aid the tenant in acclimating to their new living situation.
-In general, this will entail details on crucial rules, available resources, and pertinent contact information.
-Its purpose is to provide the tenant with essential information that will help ease their relocation into their new home.
+A Tenant Welcome Letter serves as a formal greeting and is designed to provide helpful information that will aid the tenant in acclimating to their new living situation.
+This will generally entail details on crucial rules, available resources, and pertinent contact information.
+Its purpose is to provide the tenant with essential information to help ease their relocation into their new home.

 When is the right time to send the welcome letter?

-The ideal moment to dispatch a gracious tenant welcome letter is shortly after the lease has been signed, but before the tenant is granted access to the rental abode.
-A prudent timeframe for this would be approximately one to two weeks before the scheduled move-in date, allowing ample time for the tenant to acclimate themselves to their unfamiliar surroundings before the commencement of their lease.
+The ideal moment to dispatch a gracious tenant welcome letter is shortly after the lease has been signed but before the tenant is granted access to the rental abode.
+A prudent timeframe for this would be approximately one to two weeks before the scheduled move-in date, allowing ample time for the tenant to acclimate to their unfamiliar surroundings before the commencement of their lease.

 What is the best method to send the welcome letter?